simon-brooke/the-great-game/doc/Canonical-dictionary.md

-# A Canonical dictionary for this documentation
+# Canonical dictionary for this documentation

 Where a word is used in the documentation for The Great Game and its related projects, this file describes the canonical meaning of that word.
 This is because a lot of the concepts in play are messy and ambiguous, so that at times even I am confused by what I mean.
 The presence of this file is an acknowledment of this difficulty, and an implicit admission that not all the documentation is, at this stage anyway, consistent.